 Myth #2: Rabbits are low maintenance pets.
 Rabbits have needs that are similar to other house pets.
 They require sufficient mental stimulation as well as physical exercise in a bunny-proofed area each day.
 Cages and litterboxes need to be cleaned often to prevent odour.
 Rabbits have very specific dietary requirements.
 When rabbits are ill, they require care from a qualified veterinarian.
-They also benefit from being spayed and neutered.
+They also benefit from being spaved and neutered.

 Myth #3: Having a pet teaches a child responsibility.
 Many parents say they want to get a pet for their child to teach the child how to be responsible.
 While this sounds good in theory, it's more likely that the child will end up losing interest in the pet.
 The pet is then either neglected or given away.
 In either case, the child doesn't learn responsibility.
-Even worse, the child will sometimes learn that life is disposable and that if he just waits long enough, someone else will relieve him of his "responsibility".
+Even worse, the child will learn that life is disposable and that if he just waits long enough, someone else will relieve him of his "responsibility".

 So, does this mean that you shouldn't get a rabbit for your child?
 No, not necessarily but, as the adult in the family, it is important to realize that you will be the primary care taker of the rabbit.
 Therefore, it is essential that you understand what rabbits are like and what proper care entails.
-Understanding proper rabbit care is beyond the scope of this handout, but we will briefly describe what rabbits are really like.
-(For information on proper rabbit care, please contact us or visit our web site at www.ontariorabbits.org.)
+Describing rabbit care properly and in enough depth is beyond the depth of this handout.